dpecos/dotfiles/README.md

     sudo chmod go-w /usr/local/share

+*Other apps*

+Config based on having this packages / applications installed:

+- lsd
+- zsh-syntax-highlighting
+- zsh-autosuggestions
+- zsh-completions
+- neofetch

 ## Local overrides

 Creating any of these files, options can be localized to a local box: